History Essay Guide

 Writing the Draft

-The first draft of your historical essay is your opportunity to transform your research into a captivating story.
-Remember, even seasoned writers stress the value of drafting and revising; it’s during this process that you can sharpen your arguments and enhance your presentation.
-Embrace this stage as a chance to bring your ideas to life!
+The first draft of your history essay is your opportunity to transform your research into a captivating story.
+Even seasoned writers stress the value of drafting and revising.
+It is during this process that you can sharpen your arguments and enhance your presentation.

 The Opening: Setting the Historical Context